vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/contributing.md

 ---
+meta:
+  title: Working with Vuetify
   description: How to contribute to Vuetify.
   keywords: vuetify contribute
 ---

 # Contributing